style-it-themes/dd-wrt-forum-inspired-themes/README.md

  ### Inverted gif buttons

-  The post/reply and such buttons had to be inverted so the poor quality of the gifs edges dont assault my retinas.
+  The post/reply and such buttons had to be inverted so the poor quality of the gifs edges don't assault my retinas.
-  There is no simple way to replace the bad quality buttons with better quality, phpbb at least this old version looks like spaghetti.
+  There is no simple way to replace the bad quality buttons with better quality, phpBB at least this old version looks like spaghetti.
   This job would best be done directly into the source code.

 </details>